thorthefish/highway/site/docs/referrals.md

 sidebar_position: 5
 ---

-# Referral program
+# Kickstart

-(name pending, lmfao)
+(name pending)

-Welcome to the highway referral program!
+Welcome to the Highway Kickstart program.

+Build projects with your friends, get $20 for pizza & other

+US/CAN only

+Get free Pizza each time everyone works together.

 ## How this works:

-### 1. Tell your IRL friends about HC
+### 1. Tell your real life friends to join Highway!
+It's a win-win situation:

+### 2. Make projects together!

-### 2. Get them building it
+Get them to design their own projects!

-### 3. Get rewards
+### 3. Get power ups for all of you to use!

+Once you get all your parts, stream yourselves working on the project for at least **2 hours** to

 ## Rewards:

+### asdf
+All projects are including you

-- 2 projects: Hoodies for everyone
+- 3 projects: Hoodies for everyone
-- 5 projects: 10 3D printers
+- 5 projects: 1 Bambu Lab A1 Mini